sailpoint-oss/sailpoint-cli/README.md

 # Configuration

-Create a [personal access token](https://developer.sailpoint.com/idn/api/authentication#personal-access-tokens), which will be used to authenticate the SP CLI to your IdentityNow tenant.
+Create a [personal access token](https://developer.sailpoint.com/idn/api/authentication#personal-access-tokens), which will be used to authenticate the SailPoint CLI to your IdentityNow tenant.

 ## Assisted configuration